Hebrews 4:6-7

 Good news preached (2097) (euaggelizo/euangelizo from euággelos = bringing good news from eu = good, well + aggéllo = proclaim, tell) means to announce good news, to declare or bring glad tidings.

 The Israelites in the wilderness had good news preached to them.
 The question is whether this good news was a reference to rest in a place or a Person.
-In this passage the fact that the possibility of entering this "rest" is still available for some to enter would exclude a "place".
-The "rest" by default has to be God's rest available in the Person of the Messiah by grace through faith (see Mt 11:28-30).
+In this passage the fact that the possibility of entering this "rest" is still available for some to enter would favor a person over a "place".
+The "rest" by default has to be God's rest available in the Person of the Messiah by grace through faith (see Mt 11:28, 29, 30).
 And so, the author parallels the failure of the Jews to enter God's rest with the potential failure of his readers to enter that same "rest" by not exercising faith in the Messiah.

 The mode of rendering this verse in various translations also supports the preceding conclusion...